jlorieau/mollib/docs/index.rst

 ######################

-MolLib is a Python module for manipulation biomolecular structures with an emphasis on biophysical analysis
+MolLib is a Python module and commandline program for the validation, quality analysis and manipulation molecular structures with an emphasis on biophysical analysis.
+The main objective are:

+- A *powerful* and *unified* Python package for analyzing and manipulating structures.
+- A *powerful* and *unified* commandline program for analyzing and manipulating structures.
+- To make a plugin framework to easily add tools for the validation, analysis and manipulation of structures.
+- By using a common framework, tools can be *cross-validated* and *combined*.
+- All in one place: Provide standard and new quality analysis and manipulation methods provided by Molprobity, Procheck and other tools into one package.
+- Provide an open source reference implementation of analysis and manipulation methods to document and teach how these methods are conducted.
+- Provide common functions and object structures for molecular analyses that are computationally efficient (fast) and parallelizable.
+Computational speed is achieved by converting time consuming portions of the program into C, C++ and Cython.
+- Produce detailed, easy to read reports on structures

 **Github**: https://github.com/jlorieau/mollib